nallapuneniprudhvi/Farmer_Customer_Connect/README.md

 * We have worked on the JEST to test application we have built until now.
 Additionally, we have updated some of the user stories along with acceptance criteria.

+## Sprint 4:

+* Started Implementing the lefover traditional method of signup and signin
+* Assigned roles in the signp process i.e., Farmer or Customer.
+* Designed a product page for the customer and farmer.
+We have designed a product page where only farmer can add products
+* Resolved some bugs that came up while signing out and assigned an api form the signout
+* Integrated the product page and Sign-In page such that after signin page will be redirected to the products page